tensorflow/docs/site/en/api_docs/python/tf/compat/v1/nn/fused_batch_norm.md

 `y`
 </td>
 <td>
-A 4D Tensor for the normalized, scaled, offsetted x.
+A 4D or 5D Tensor for the normalized, scaled, offsetted x.
 </td>
 </tr><tr>
 <td>